NaveenVaratharaj/DevRev-Frontend-Task/README.md

 ✅ Implemented Search Functionality for all the books <br />
 ✅ Displayed the total number of books available based on search results <br />
 ✅ Created a Simple landing page with a clean UI <br />
-✅ Implemented Routing and developed protected routes <br />
+✅ Implemented basic Routing <br />
-✅ Developed authentication functionality to the page <br />

 # Technologies Used
 📍Frontend : HTML, CSS, Bootstrap, JavaScript <br />
-📍Backend : NodeJS, ExpressJS, MongoDB, Mongoose, Bcrypt
+📍Backend : NodeJS, ExpressJS

+Completed Partially..